 Intermittent fasting naturally supports the body’s immune system, communicating immune information more efficiently between the mitochondria in the cells in the body, and ultimately enhancing the body’s ability to withstand attacks on its health.
 Fasting does not cure disease or kill germs.
-It’s our immune system which protects us from germs, cancer and other diseases.
+It’s our immune system that protects us from germs, cancer and other diseases.
 Intermittent fasting can boost, strengthen, or suppress the immune system (in the case of autoimmune disease), but goes far beyond these effects.
 According to renowned medical specialists like Dr Jason Fung, fasting is the most significant breakthrough in the health care industry in this century.

 Fasting deals with our inducers and suppressors that regulate the immune system’s response to disease and allergies.
 The inducers are used by the “brain” to activate more “combat” cells into battle against germs, disease and substances causing allergies.
 The suppressors are very important in maintaining your health.
 When germs enter the body or a mutated cell becomes cancerous, the activated mTOR, which serves as the “brain” of the immune system, carefully guides these immune cells to the target and then to clean out the weak cells not doing their job.

 Sometimes immune cells overreact to an invader and destroy the battlefield, which is your body tissue.
 At times the immune system will actually target its own body as the enemy and attack it.
 This is called an autoimmune disorder.
 Fasting is important in regulating the insulin hormones in the blood so that you will not develop autoimmune disorders or become overweight.
 There are hundreds of different autoimmune diseases including diabetes and certain allergies.
 Many people don’t even know that what they are suffering from is an autoimmune disease.
 Even allergies are a type of dysfunctional immune system that is attacking the wrong target.